 02 of 06

 Don’t be deceived by this trail’s short, one-mile round-trip distance.
 With 328 stairs, the hike is a serious workout that offers more than 308-feet of vertical gain and loss along the way.
 The reward: an up-close-and-personal view of the Yellowstone River’s Lower Falls, one of the premiere natural attractions in the entire park.

 The trail first heads down into the park's most famous canyon: the Grand Canyon of the Yellowstone.
-Dizzyingly steep and often crowded, the stairs present a bit of a mental challenge.
-At the end is a viewing area close to the bottom of the 308-foot waterfall.
+Dizzyingly steep and often crowded, the stairs can present a bit of a mental challenge, although once you start down you'll find it isn't so tough.
+At the end is a viewing area located close to the bottom of the 308-foot waterfall.
 At that point there’s a good chance you will be shrouded in mist and walking amongst rainbows, making the experience all the more memorable.

 After you've caught your breath and spent some time enjoying the mystical canyon, start the long climb back up to the top.
-The current stairway, outfitted with handrails and benches for resting, is a vast improvement over the original—a 528-step rope ladder that was first built in the 1800s.
+The current stairway, outfitted with handrails and benches for resting along the way, is a vast improvement over the original—a 528-step rope ladder that was first built in the 1800s.
 Still, be prepared to work a little on the crawl back out, and don't be afraid to stop and take a break along the way.Continue to 3 of 6 below.

 03 of 06

 The Grand Prismatic